Halloween

 Stay safe and have a Happy Halloween!

 *Thanks to Toni L.P.
 Kelner (Leigh Perry) for many hours of fun with her Family Skeleton series.
-“The Skeleton Haunts a House” is the book appearing in two of the photos.
+“The Skeleton Haunts a House” is the book that appears in two of the photos.

 *Photos by Patti Phillips